Finding the Law of the Micro-States and Small Jurisdictions of Europe

 ECtHR cases:

-Articles and commentary;
+Articles and commentary:

 16.5.
 Turkish Republic of Northern Cyprus (Kuzey Kıbrıs Türk Cumhuriyeti)

 While unrecognized internationally except by Turkey, the international community has taken a pragmatic approach administratively to the division of the island.
 Researchers who review the more hysterical Internet forum postings might have despaired of peaceful coexistence ever again occurring and wonder how soon reunification in democratic conditions under the internationally-recognized Cyprus government is likely to occur.
 Yet, with the recent opening of the Green Line, peaceful encounters have proved possible, and reconciliation may be in sight.
-Whatever the position of foreign and international tribunals with respects to claims (mostly by ethnic Greeks for lost property) the existence of an economy, a polity and a legal system argues for a pragmatic approach to the jurisdiction, at least in matters of librarianship and comparative law.
+Whatever the position of foreign and international tribunals with respect to claims (mostly by ethnic Greeks for lost property), the existence of an economy, a polity, and a legal system argues for a pragmatic approach to the jurisdiction, at least in matters of librarianship and comparative law.

-The status of the TRNC, as well as its inhabitants – nationals[22], ressortissants[23], belongers[24] and migrants from mainland Turkey – and TRNC legal acts have been the subject of a number of important foreign and international legal cases concerning taxes, nationality, refugee status and insolvency that researchers concerned with matters relating to persons, property and transactions in the North of the Island may need to consult.
+The status of the TRNC, as well as its inhabitants–nationals,[22] ressortissants,[23] belongers,[24] and migrants from mainland Turkey–and TRNC legal acts, have been the subject of a number of important foreign and international legal cases concerning taxes, nationality, refugee status, and insolvency that researchers concerned with matters relating to persons, property, and transactions in the North of the Island may need to consult.
 These include:

-The Caglar case, by implication, underlines the problem of status of the inhabitants of Northern Cyprus, immigrants from Turkey and their descendants, who have no status as Cypriots under the laws of the Republic of Cyprus.
-This is an issue that will need to be settled upon reunification, and one that can create choice-of-law anomalies in cases that reach courts abroad.
+The Caglar case, by implication, underlines the problem of the status of the inhabitants of Northern Cyprus, immigrants from Turkey and their descendants, who have no status as Cypriots under the laws of the Republic of Cyprus.
+This is an issue that will need to be settled upon reunification and one that can create choice-of-law anomalies in cases that reach courts abroad.

 Additional resources include: